outflanknl/regcertipy/README.md

 ## Getting started
 We prefer using the [uv package manager](https://docs.astral.sh/uv/), as it will automatically create a virtual environment for you.
+Alternatively, you can use `pip install regceritpy` within any other Python environment that you manage.

 ```
 $ uv venv
+$ source .venv/bin/activate
 $ uv pip install regcertipy
 $ regcertipy -h
 usage: regcertipy [-h] regfile